blockwatch-cc/tzstats-go/README.md

-## tzstats-go – Official Go SDK for the TzStats API
+## TzStats-Go – Official Go SDK for the TzStats API

 The official Blockwatch Go client library for TzStats.
-This SDK is free to use under a permissive license and works with the most recent version of the TzStats API v012-2022-03-25.
+This SDK is free to use under a permissive license and is compatible with TzStats API versions up to v012-2022-03-25.
 API documentation can be found [here](https://tzstats.com/docs/api).

-We will maintain this SDK on a regular basis to keep track of changes to the Tezos network and add new API features as they are released.
+Blockwatch maintains this SDK on a regular basis to keep track of changes to the Tezos network and add new API features as they are released.
 Open-source support is provided through issues in this Github repository.
 If you are looking for commercial support, please contact us at licensing@blockwatch.cc.

 This SDK is based on [TzGo](https://github.com/blockwatch-cc/tzgo), our open-source Go library for Tezos.

 ### TzStats-Go Versioning

-As long as TzStats-Go is in beta status we will use major version 0.x.
-Once interfaces are stable we switch to 1.x.
-The minor version number expresses compatibility with a Tezos protocol release, e.g. v0.11.x supports Hangzhou, v0.12.x supports Ithacs.
+As long as TzStats-Go is in beta status, we will use major version 0.x.
+Once interfaces are stable, we switch to 1.x.
+The minor version number expresses compatibility with a Tezos protocol release, e.g. v0.11.x supports Hangzhou, v0.12.x supports Ithaca.

 Supported API and Tezos versions